Lincoln-Zephyr V12 engine: Overview

-Initial power output was quoted as 110 horsepower -- a little higher than the target figure -- at 3,900 rpm, a very high engine speed for peak power in those days.
-The torque curve was quite flat, however, with at least 180 pounds/feet available from 400 rpm to 3,500 rpm, which made for excellent top-gear performance.
+Initial power output was quoted as 110 hp -- a little higher than the target figure -- at 3,900 rpm, a very high engine speed for peak power in those days.
+The torque curve was quite flat, however, with at least 180 lbft available from 400 rpm to 3,500 rpm, which made for excellent top-gear performance.
 The engine also had its problems, which included inadequate crankcase ventilation that caused rapid sludge buildup in sustained low-rpm running, aggravated by poor oil flow, plus inadequately sized water passages that led to overheating, bore warpage, and ring wear.
 To a degree, some of these maladies were dealt with during the Zephyr's first year, and Ford improved the engine by adopting hydraulic valve lifters for 1938 and cast-iron heads and oiling improvements for 1942.
-In spite of these efforts, the Zephyr V-12 never shed its reputation for service troubles, even though the postwar versions were quite reliable.
+In spite of these efforts, the Zephyr V-12 never shed its reputation for service troubles, though the postwar versions were quite reliable.

 The V12 was eventually replaced by the InVincible 8, simply a version of the flathead V8 found on Ford's truck line.

 The Zephyr V12 was also used by Allard, Atalanta, and Brough Superior in England.
-Allard made a total of three V12-powered cars, using the Ford V8 for all other cars at that time, Brough also made only one V12 as his others were Hudson 6 or 8 powered, and Jensen made one called the HL.
+Allard made three V12-powered cars, using the Ford V8 for all other cars at that time, Brough also made only one V12 as his others were Hudson 6 or 8 powered, and Jensen made one called the HL.

 267

-The first Lincoln-Zephyr models of 1936 used a 267 cuin engine which produced 110 hp.
+The first Lincoln-Zephyr models of 1936 used a 267 cuin engine, which produced 110 hp.
 This engine was upgraded with hydraulic lifters in 1938 and produced for one further year.

-Bore was 69.85 mm (2 3/4 inches) and stroke 95.25 mm (3 3/4 in.).
+Its bore was 69.85 mm (2 3/4 inches) and stroke 95.25 mm (3 3/4 in.).